 SUSTAINABILITY Water stewardship

-During 2019, Gold Fields spent US$27m on water management and projects (2018: US$32m).
-At an operational level, we continue to invest in methods to improve our water management practices, including pollution prevention, recycling and water conservation initiatives.
+During 2022, Gold Fields spent US$37m on water management and projects (2021: US$32m).
+We continue to invest in improving our water management practices, including pollution prevention, recycling and water conservation initiatives.